oleksis/youtube-dl/.github/ISSUE_TEMPLATE_tmpl/3_site_feature_request.md

 ## Checklist

 <!--
-Carefully read and work through this check list in order to prevent the most common mistakes and misuse of youtube-dl:
+Carefully read and work through this check list in order to prevent the most common mistakes and misuse of picta-dl:
-- First of, make sure you are using the latest version of youtube-dl.
-Run `youtube-dl --version` and ensure your version is %(version)s.
+- First of, make sure you are using the latest version of picta-dl.
+Run `picta-dl --version` and ensure your version is %(version)s.
 If it's not, see https://yt-dl.org/update on how to update.
 Issues with outdated version will be REJECTED.
 - Search the bugtracker for similar site feature requests: http://yt-dl.org/search-issues.
 DO NOT post duplicates.
 - Finally, put x into all relevant boxes (like this [x]) -->